 This is going to be short but sweet.
 I wanted to quickly share with you what I’m currently using for organization and planning during these past few months.
-This minimalistic approach to planning resulted from my desire to fulfill at least one of the many pretty notebooks I bought in my online spending sprees.
+I decided to try planning for minimalists which resulted from my desire to fulfill at least one of the many pretty notebooks I bought in my online spending sprees.

 To begin with, let me say that I decided to organize my days with the help of 1 notebook and 1 phone app.
 Read whether you could use them together in this post “Planner or phone app – what to use for better organization?“.

-What kind of notebook I use for planning and in what way
+What kind of notebook I use in my planning for minimalists “challenge” and in what way